syncfusion-content/windowsforms-docs/WindowsForms/SplitContainer/Creating-SplitContainerAdv.md

 ## Adding control via designer

-The SplitContainerAdv control can be added to the application by dragging it from the toolbox to a designer view.
+The Windows Forms SplitContainer (SplitContainerAdv) control can be added to the application by dragging it from the toolbox to a designer view.
 The following required assembly references will be added automatically:

 * Syncfusion.Grid.Base.dll
 * Syncfusion.Grid.Windows.dll